SHUs-Lab/JupyterHubPlus/README.md

 cd JupyterHubPlus/jupyter-c-kernel
 pip install -e .
 ```
-then run following command in command line
+then run the following command in the command line
 ```shell
 jupyter kernelspec list
 ```